bryantAXS/TGL_Instagram/README.md

 This is an ExpressionEngine 2 module for interacting with the Instagram API.
 Currently, the module only retrieves information from the authenticated user's feed and a specified user's feed.
 The module has a CP backend, which directs the user through the oAuth process.

+Follow me on Twitter here: http://twitter.com/bryant_

+# Installation

+* Move tgl_instagram folder into your EE third-party directory
+* Install Module
+* Follow steps to authenticating
+* When registering a new client with Instagram, make sure the OAuth redirect_uri value is set correct.
+For more information see here: http://instagram.com/developer/auth/

 # Tag Pairs

 _The following tags can be used for looping through images:_